By Joyce Davis – Founder, Keeping Babies Safe

 If your baby must sleep in a soft-sided play yard, it is critical that a supplemental mattress not be used, as it can pose a suffocation hazard.
 At Keeping Babies Safe, we strongly recommend that you only use the thin pad provided with the play yard.
 We also suggest that parents remove all soft bedding, such as pillows, comforters, blankets, billowy bumpers, toys, etc. from the crib, and always place the baby to sleep on his/her back.

-While preparing for summer travel, many first-time parents are unaware that there are federal crib standards for hotels, motels and other places of lodging where families may stay.
+While preparing for winter travel, many first-time parents are unaware that there are federal crib standards for hotels, motels and other places of lodging where families may stay.
 The Consumer Product Safety Commission has tightened its rules on the safe use of cribs – greatly affecting places of public accommodation.
 The new crib safety rules require stronger wood to prevent slat breakage, as well as anti-loosening devices to keep hardware secure and prevent detaching.
 There are also strengthened mattress supports now required, as well as more rigorous safety testing for cribs.

 As of December 28, 2012, hotels and motels that provide cribs for the use of their customers or guests must comply with the new federal standards.
 No longer can they offer traditional drop-side cribs.
 In addition, immobilizers and repair kits for cribs are not allowed.
 These businesses now play a key role in the collective effort to prevent crib-related deaths and ensure that children sleep safely when they are away from home.